 In response, the Ley Mordaza: a remarkable and clever piece of legislation which prevents protest indirectly, not by bludgeoning protestors off the streets, though the bludgeons are there all right and more than occasionally used, but by emptying their pockets.
 Some of the fines involved are eyewatering: as listed by The Local, they include, for instance

-between €30,000 and €600,000 if the protest takes part near institutions such as the Spanish parliament
+between €30,000 and €600,000 if the protest takes part near institutions such as the Spanish parliamentand similarly

 I draw the line.
 I make my stand here.
 I deny them the funds to kill.
 And my CPA shook his head sadly at my naïveté.
 Boob, he said politely, you won't go to jail: they will empty your bank account.
 I will empty the bank account, I said, knowing what hassles that would make for myself.
 Then they'll attach your wages, he responded.
 Then I'll - I stopped.
 It was hopeless.